pjs902/cmc-browser/README.md

 ```

 Which will construct the appropriate URL, send the request to the CMC web server, download the
-model, unpack it, add it the existing grid, index the snapshots and clean up any leftover files.
+model, unpack it, add it to the existing grid, index the snapshots and clean up any leftover files.

-### To Do
-- Fix/clean up the handling of window vs regular snapshots

 ## See also